-Matthew Cook, Ph.D., is Assistant Professor of Historic Preservation and Cultural Geography at Eastern Michigan University as of Fall 2016.
-As of Winter 2019, I am also starting a Second Bachelor’s program in Music, studying voice at EMU (technically, my third bachelors degree—I might, ahem, have an addiction…)
+Matthew Cook, Ph.D., is Associate Professor of Cultural Geography and Historic Preservation at Eastern Michigan University.
+As of Winter 2019, I am also a Second Bachelor’s student in Music, studying voice at EMU (technically, my third bachelors degree—I might, ahem, have an addiction…)

 I earned my Ph.D.
 (2016) and M.S.
 (2012) in Geography from the University of Tennessee at Knoxville.
 I am a broadly trained cultural and historical geographer interested in race, social and spatial justice, public/critical pedagogy, popular culture, with regional interests in the United States (particularly the South), Europe, and Oceania.
-My ongoing research focuses on memory and race in the southern U.S., particularly on counter narratives that challenge normative understandings and perceptions of slavery in the American South, and my previous research has focused on urban change in Berlin, Germany (undergraduate thesis); the Stolpersteine Project in Germany and public memory of the Holocaust (master’s thesis); and critical historical geographies of slavery in the American South (dissertation).
-My current research interests build on my dissertation focusing on geographies of memory, historical interpretation and race relations in the southern U.S. I will be expanding this research to other areas including southern Michigan.
+My ongoing research focuses on memory, race, and museums in the U.S.

 Doubling as personal website and blog, this website primarily serves as both a central gathering listing point for professional accomplishments, research, and personal interests, particularly my thoughts on geography, photography, music, and life in general.

-- In my spare time (of which there is very little!), I like to hang out with my wife, Karen, and pursue my passions of singing, photography, and reading.
-I am also a diehard fan of the St. Louis Cardinals and German International Fütbol (Soccer).
+- In my spare time (of which there is very little!), I like to hang out with my wife (Karen) and our two dogs (Kate and Story), and pursue my passions of singing, photography, and long-distance running.
+I am also a diehard fan of the St. Louis Cardinals.